The Firm (hip-hop group): The Album

-The group's only studio album, The Album (1997) was a concept album that revolved around mafioso rap-themes, and featured production work from Dr. Dre and the Trackmasters.
+The group's only studio album, The Album (1997) was a concept album that revolved around mafioso rap themes, and featured production work from Dr. Dre and the Trackmasters.
+Two singles were released from the album, "Firm Biz", which features singer Dawn Robinson, and "Phone Tap".
 While anticipated with much hype, The Album received generally negative reviews and generated disappointing sales upon its release.

 Despite the group's excessive hype and its mainstream musical approach, The Firm did not meet the expectations of fans who were introduced to the group via It Was Written, and The Album was criticized by music writers for abandoning hip hop for R&B and pop style.
 Nas appeared to be seeking pop stardom.

 Aftermath

 The Firm disbanded the following year and its members continued their solo careers.
 Nas' and Dr. Dre's participation in the group furthered speculation by fans and critics that the two artists were losing their creativity and appeal.
 Their work during this period has since been considered the weakest and least successful of their careers.

 The replacing of Cormega with rapper Nature strained his friendship with Nas.
 Cormega, who continued to resent being ousted from the group, released the white label "Fuck Nas & Nature", circulating it through the mixtape market.
 Nature retaliated through a verse contribution on a DJ Clue mixtape.
 The two have since ended their beef and have recorded and performed together.
 After a short-lived truce, Nas attacked Cormega on the diss track "Destroy & Rebuild" from his fifth studio album Stillmatic (2001).

 In December 2006, Cormega, Foxy Brown and Nas reunited to perform "Affirmative Action" live on-stage, ending the beef between Cormega and Nas.
 A reunion was unconfirmed.
 In an August 2010 interview with MTV, Foxy Brown explained there have been recent discussions on a Firm reformation, dependent on the remaining four agreeing to it.